mir-group/phoebe/doc/doc_pages/InputFiles.md

 @subsubsection deltaTemperature deltaTemperature
 <ul>
-<li> To be used together with minTemperature and maxTemperature, sets the code to compute observables at temperatures between `minTemperature` and `maxTemperature` in steps of `deltaTemperature`.
+<li> To be used together with minTemperature and maxTemperature, sets the code to compute observables at temperatures between @ref minTemperature and @ref maxTemperature in steps of @ref deltaTemperature.
 <li> *double*
 <li> (Required): either set (@ref minTemperature, @ref maxTemperature, @ref deltaTemperature) or @ref temperatures.
 </ul>